kivicode/pipzap/README.md

 - Use `-p/--python-version` to specify (recommended; defaults to the current environment for `requirements.txt`).
 - Python version is auto-detected from `pyproject.toml` when present.
 - Output format defaults to the input format unless specified with `-f/--format` (e.g., `-f requirements`).
+- Use `-d/--discover` to scan Python source files and keep only packages that are actually imported.
+- Use `--preserve-all` to re-verify the pruned output and add back any dependencies that would be missing.

 ## Supported Formats

 - **`requirements.txt`**: Pip-style with `--extra-index-url` support.
 - **UV `pyproject.toml`**: Parses `[project.dependencies]` and `[project.requires-python]`.
 - **Poetry `pyproject.toml`**: Handles `[project.dependencies]` (modern) and `[tool.poetry.dependencies]` (legacy).
+- **Conda `environment.yml`**: Extracts and processes pip dependencies, preserving conda-specific sections.

 ## How It Works